Children's Hospital is part of the UPMC family.

 Bile ducts are important because they allow bile to drain out of the liver.
 In primary sclerosing cholangitis, the bile ducts inside and outside the liver become inflamed and scarred.
 The ducts become blocked as scarring increases.
 This results in cholestasis, or the stoppage of biliary flow.
 Although bile is produced in the liver, it needs to empty into the intestines, where it helps in the digestion process.
 Bile trapped in the liver damages liver cells and eventually causes liver failure.
 Primary sclerosing cholangitis is a progressive disease often leading to biliary cirrhosis within 10 to 15 years.

 Primary sclerosing cholangitis occurs in approximately 20–60 out of one million people.
 It affects both males and females, but is more common in men (2:1 ratio).
 The disease usually begins between ages 30 and 60, but is also increasingly being recognized in children and infants.
-Approximately 70% of patients with primary sclerosing cholangitis also have inflammatory bowel disease (IBD), more commonly ulcerative colitis than Crohn's disease.
+Approximately 70 percent of patients with primary sclerosing cholangitis also have inflammatory bowel disease (IBD), more commonly ulcerative colitis than Crohn's disease.

 Although the cause of primary sclerosing cholangitis is unknown, researchers are investigating a possible relationship between primary sclerosing cholangitis and IBD.
 Other theories under investigation include the possible role of bacteria, viruses, and immune system problems.